2026 Winter Olympics: Daily schedule highlights from Milan Cortina, including what to watch, when to watch it and Team GB medal chances

 The British pair of Lilah Fear and Lewis Gibson will be eyeing a spot on the podium in the ice dance - free dance.

-UK viewing highlight: Ice dance is a captivating watch, while the Men's Super-G is bound to be a thrilling event.
+UK viewing highlight: Ice dance is a captivating watch, while the men's Super-G is bound to be a thrilling event.

-Thursday, February 12 – Short track finals
+Thursday, February 12: Short track finals are a must-watch

 Women’s Super-G (Alpine Skiing) *MEDAL EVENT*